Santa Clara University Statement of Responsibilities and Standards of Conduct

 Complete information on Santa Clara University’s student records policy can be found here.

-The Office of Student Life maintains a hard copy file and a digital record of a student’s judicial history.
-Judicial records are educational records, and are thereby subject to the Family Educational Rights and Privacy Act (FERPA) and the University’s Student Records Policy.
+The Office of Student Life maintains a hard copy file and a digital record of a student’s conduct history.
+Conduct l records are educational records, and are thereby subject to the Family Educational Rights and Privacy Act (FERPA) and the University’s Student Records Policy.

-The judicial record is confidential and is only shared internally with University officials in instances when the student grants permission to release the record, or there is what FERPA defines “an educational need to know” basis for the request.
-The judicial record is maintained throughout the student’s enrollment and thereafter as indicated below.
-A student’s judicial record will only be released from the hard copy file to a person or party external to the University if the student has granted permission, where the disclosure of the record is permissible under the provisions of FERPA, or where the University is required to do so by law.
-The digital copy of the judicial record will only be released to an external person or party where the University is required to do so by law.
+The conduct record is confidential and is only shared internally with University officials in instances when the student grants permission to release the record, or there is what FERPA defines “an educational need to know” basis for the request.
+The conduct record is maintained throughout the student’s enrollment and thereafter as indicated below.
+A student’s conduct record will only be released from the hard copy file to a person or party external to the University if the student has granted permission, where the disclosure of the record is permissible under the provisions of FERPA, or where the University is required to do so by law.
+The digital copy of the conduct record will only be released to an external person or party where the University is required to do so by law.

 1. The hard copy file of a student’s entire judicial history is kept for a minimum of one academic year beyond the academic year in which the date of the last violation of the Student Conduct Code occurred.
 When a student commits a violation of academic integrity, the hard copy file is retained for the remainder of a student’s academic career.